Visakhapatnam City Police

 The Visakhapatnam City Police is the local law enforcement agency for the city of Visakhapatnam, Andhra Pradesh and is headed by the city police commissioner.
-Visakhpatnam City police are also informally called the Vizag City Police.
+Visakhapatnam City police are also informally called the Vizag City Police.

 Organizational structure

 The Visakhapatnam Police Commissionerate is headed by a commissioner of police and one joint commissioner of police there are 2 Divisions and 6 Sub-Divisions and each division consists of a Deputy commissioner of Police and Assistant Commissioner of Police with particular number of police stations.